Zistack/Satisfactory-Optimizer/README.md

 Once the script is run, it will produce some output.
 Assuming that there are no syntax errors or runtime bugs, it will either produce a factory plan, or it will say 'No solution found' in the case that the problem specification is over-constrained.

-The factory plan is reported as a JSON dictionary/object with 4 entries.
+The factory plan is reported as a JSON dictionary/object with several entries.

 ### "items": {"Item": {*}, ...}